 Localization of infarction

-This frequently affects the proximal part of the anterior interventricular artery.
-Changes in leads V1 and V2, however, point to a posterior myocardial infarction, whetere the posterior descending artery being affected frequently.
+The ECG lead(s) in which changes are detected provide information regarding which coronary artery is possibly obstructed and where the infarction is located.
+In exams, students are often asked to explain how anterior myocardial infarction leads to ECG changes in leads V1-V6, aVL, and I. This frequently affects the proximal part of the anterior interventricular artery.
+Changes in leads V1 and V2, however, point to a posterior myocardial infarction, where the posterior descending artery is being affected frequently.

 Medical imaging for myocardial infarction